hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 ```

 Refer to [this excellent simple documentation][jbuilder-doc].
 You'll
-use `json.array!` `json.partial!` and `json.extract!` in your JBuilder
+use `json.array!` `json.partial!` and `json.extract!` in your Jbuilder
 templates.
-These are all the major JBuilder options!
+These are all the major Jbuilder options!

 **Test your views by visiting `/pokemon/123` and `/pokemon`.
 Call your
 TA to review.**